-Today we are going to talk about walking.
-Nordic walking specifically.
+In this post, you will learn about nordic walking for seniors.
 Read on to find out why Nordic walking might be the best exercise for seniors!

-It’s no wonder Nordic walking was invented by Nordic people of Scandinavia where skiing is very common.
-They noticed how much more effective exercise skiing was for the whole body when compared with walking or running.
+It’s no wonder Nordic walking was invented by the Nordic people where skiing is very common.
+They noticed how much more effective exercise skiing was for the whole body compared to walking or running.

-So someone, somewhere (maybe in Norway, but I’d like to think in Finland ’cause that’s where I’m from) decided to try walking around with ski poles and found it not only effective exercise but also a more effective way to move in rough terrain.
+So someone, somewhere (maybe in Norway, but I’d like to think in Finland ’cause that’s where I’m from) decided to try walking around with ski poles.
+And found it’s not only an effective exercise but also a more effective way to move in rough terrain.

 Since then Nordic walking has been extensively studied for its incredible potential as a form of exercise to improve physical endurance.
 Nordic walking is also commonly used by cross-country skiers to train during the summer months.